katelylynn/bcit4537-termproject/README.md

 ## Project Requirements

-- [ ] Follow microservice architecture
+- [X] Follow microservice architecture
-- [ ] Use httpOnly cookie or JWT for auth
 - [ ] Protect project against SQL injection or XSS attack
-- [ ] Ensure CORS is specified across all services
-- [ ] FIX: DB connection automatically closes if you leave the hosted app deployed for like a day
-- [ ] BONUS: Implement forgot password feature

-Front end:
+Client:
 - [ ] Create project title
 - [X] Create Login page
 - [ ] Make call to back end to register user
 - [ ] Make call to back end to login user
 - [ ] Make call to back end for forgotten password
 - [X] Create Landing page
-- [ ] Make API calls to backend
 - [ ] Display user's API consumption in the login/landing page
 - [ ] Display all users' API consumption if logged in as admin user
 - [ ] Warn user if they have used up 20 free API calls (continues providing services)
-- [ ] Hosted on its own origin

-Back end:
-- [ ] Set up API endpoints
+Router:
 - [ ] User Registration
 - [ ] User Login
+- [ ] Calls to LLM-service
+- [ ] Calls to car-service
+- [ ] Ensure CORS is set to only allow requests from client

+Auth-service:
+- [ ] Use httpOnly cookie and/or JWT for auth

+LLM-service:
+- [ ] Use downloaded pre-trained LLM model
-  - [ ] Get all user API consumption data
+- [ ] Host LLM model from HuggingFace
+- [ ] Ensure CORS is set to only allow requests from router-service

+Car-service:
+- [ ] Ensure CORS is set to only allow requests from router-service

+Database service:
 - [X] Setup a DB
+- [ ] Respond with correct status codes
 - [ ] Hash passwords before storing in DB
-- [ ] Use downloaded pre-trained LLM model, not third-party service
-- [ ] Host LLM model from HuggingFace
-- [ ] Warn user if they have used up 20 free API calls
-- [ ] Ensure CORS is set to only allow requests from client
+- [ ] Ensure CORS is set to only allow requests from router-service
-- [X] Hosted on its own origin
+- [ ] Extract db query strings into const variables
+- [ ] FIX: DB connection automatically closes if you leave the hosted app deployed for like a day